Carnassial Tooth Abscess In Dogs

 Ron Hines DVM PhD

 It is not uncommon for dog owners to visit their veterinarian perplexed about a small draining pustule (“pimple”) or abscess that has forms just under their pet’s eye.
 It might be there for a month or so and then mysteriously disappear – only to return a few weeks later.
 Sometimes, it is only the squinting of the eye on that side of the pet’s face that is noticed.
 In other cases, just some puffiness surrounding that eye.
 In those cases, antibiotic eye ointments might be prescribed.
 Whatever the treatment, the problem keeps returning.
 With time, a slight lump of bone might be felt below the drainage point.
 The Yorkshire terrier in the photo above shows the most common drainage location.
-The material that drains from this pore is usually a pinkish liquid composed of pus cells (WBCs), degenerating tissue RBCs and body fluids (a mucopurulent discharge).
-Occasionally, the problems produced are more complex and easy to misinterpret.
+The material that drains from this pore is usually a pinkish liquid composed of pus cells (=WBCs), degenerating tissue and red blood cells mixed with body fluids (=a mucopurulent discharge).
+Occasionally the problems produced by this tooth problem are more complex and easy for a pet owner to misinterpret.
 Read about one case like that here.

 Although the spot never actually goes away, it doesn’t seem to bother your dog much – pets with this problem usually remain bright, alert and happy.
 Clients often just bring it up in passing while their pet is being examined for something else.